 Kirkland Chapel is part of the Curry Church House, which was added to the grounds in 1925.
 The Church House is named for Elizabeth and Ravenel Curry, in honor of their generous contribution to our 2016 capital campaign.

 The Chapel and Church House were designed by the New York architect James Gamble Rogers (1867–1947).
 Trained at the École des Beaux-Arts in Paris, Rogers was best known for his Gothic-style Harkness Tower and Memorial Quadrangle at Yale University.
-He was the favored architect of New York philanthropist Edward Stephen Harkness, who provided the funds for the Chapel and Church House.
+He was the favored architect of New York philanthropist Anna Marie Harkness, who provided 75 percent of the funds for the Chapel and Church House.
 (The rest was raised by the congregation.)

 Kirkland Chapel was designed to feel like a small parish church.
 At the front is a semi-circular apse with a raised pulpit on one side and a lectern on the other.
 In a pre-Reformation (Roman Catholic) church, the center of the apse would contain an altar, where the priest celebrated the Eucharist.
 Following the Reformation, however, seats for ministers replaced the altar.
 This simple change in design accentuated the Word rather than the Eucharist as the central act of worship.
 The hard stone surfaces of the interior, with their resultant echo, make the Chapel a superb venue for organ and choral music.
 The church hosts concerts here several times a year.